Tripadvisor just named Hanoi—the bustling, heart-of-Vietnam city—as the Best Food Destination in the World for 2024!

 7. Bún Bò Nam Bộ

-Rice noodle salads are a popular part of Vietnamese cuisine, known for being light and refreshing.
-Some well-loved dishes include Bún Thịt Nướng (grilled pork), Bún Chả Giò (crispy spring rolls), Bún Thịt Xào (stir-fried pork), Bún Gà Nướng (grilled chicken), and Bún Tôm Nướng (grilled shrimp).
+Other must-tries include Bún Thịt Nướng (grilled pork), Bún Chả Giò (crispy spring rolls), Bún Thịt Xào (stir-fried pork), Bún Gà Nướng (grilled chicken), and Bún Tôm Nướng (grilled shrimp).

 Where to eat: